distrill/td-ameritrade-auth/README.md

 # td ameritrade auth

 authentication for td ameritrade api made easy.
-init one time and then reuse the library to get fresh tokens
+init once and then reuse the library to get fresh tokens